Author has written 3 stories for Silent Hill, Assassin's Creed, and Clock Tower.

 Jennifer and her friends have been adopted by the mysterious Barrows family.
 Everything seems fine and the girls are loving their first night staying at their new home, that is, until someone begins killing them one by one.
 Will Jennifer and her friends live to see dawn?
 Or will they fall victim to the predator that hunts in the darkness?

 I have no idea why, but writing this story so far has come very easy to me.
 Maybe its just where I grew up playing the first game, I don't know, but it is interesting to see where this will be going.
+I also found a really cool(its from the Remothered OST) that I think fits extremely well with the story of Clock Tower.

 Lost in Nightmares